 Rancilio Silvia has been around for more than 20 years, and it’s one of the most popular home espresso machines.
 This device will last for years and produce quality espresso.

-The build is impressive — it’s made of iron frame and stainless steel panels.
-There’s a brass boil burner that’s lead-free and thermal wrapped.
-Moreover, you can adjust the brew pressure on Silvia via the OPV valve.
-The adjustable pressure gives you a method to dial in your espresso in a way other machines cannot.
+The build is impressive — it’s made of an iron frame and stainless steel panels.
+There’s a brass boil burner that’s lead-free and thermal-wrapped.
+“Miss Silvia” is built like a tank with great resale value since they are easy to service.

-One drawback of the Rancilio Silva boiler size is it takes around 10-15 minutes to heat up initially, which is longer than most machines and causes a big delay in starting your morning.
+One drawback of the Rancilio Silva boiler size is it takes around 10-15 minutes to heat up initially, which is longer than most machines.
+That’s the price of the large boiler, but it pays off in the espresso quality.
+I recommend using an outlet plug so you can set it to start before you wake up.

 Silvia also has a flexible stainless-steel steamer.
 You have a full range of motion and can produce steamed milk in different milk containers.
-The steamer has a commercial-grade steam knob, and you can choose between several power adjustments.
-The steam wand doubles as a hot water dispenser, so you can also make tea and hot chocolate.
+It’s very powerful, injecting a lot of air into the milk for a good foam, and is ready in 30-40 seconds.

 Pros